- Search The Registry

 He was born Allen Donaldson in Roxbury, Boston.
 His father was an alcoholic, and his mother abandoned him when he was 6.
 Donaldson started regularly drinking alcohol when he was ten and became a heroin user at 14.
 In his early 20s, he spent four years in prison.
 Donaldson's violent temper led to his committal to a mental asylum after two attempted murders.

 Though married to Dorothy Jamal, Jamal had several affairs.
 He had a brief relationship with actress Jean Seberg.
 Jamal moved to London during the late 1960s, where he met Gale Benson, daughter of the British MP Leonard Plugge.
-Jamal and Benson traveled in America seeking funds to create a Montessori school for black children.
+Jamal and Benson traveled to America seeking funds to create a Montessori school for black children.
 They later joined West Indian Black Power leader Michael X in his commune in Trinidad, where Jamal wrote articles supporting the commune.

 In 1971, he wrote his autobiography, Malcolm X and Me from the Dead Level.
 It was published in the U.K., and at this time, Jamal became involved in a relationship with his London editor, Diana Athill.
 In her memoir Make Believe, she later wrote about their romance, recording his increasing mental instability and alleged that he made repeated assertions that he was God.
 Benson traveled to America to raise funds but was unsuccessful.
 Shortly after returning to Trinidad in 1972, she was murdered by Michael X and his associates.